brad-marshall/ansible-monitoring-deploy/README.md

 This relies on a hostvar against the hosts in the redfish_exporter group called ipmi_ip.
 If you require a port, just add it here.
 The actual exporter runs on the prometheus host.

+The redfish password is currently undefined in the repo, you need to pass it in as an extra variable so it is not stored unencrypted, something like:

+  $ ansible-playbook -i inventory/testing prometheus.yml -D -K -e "@groups.yaml" -e "redfish_password=$REDFISH_PASS" --tags redfish

+You can also pass redfish_user and redfish_job to update those if required, otherwise they default to 'redfish' and 'redfish/openstack' respectively.

+This should be improved to store the variable encrypted, but this is a todo.

 # Dashboards

 Grafana dashboards are stored in files/dashboards, simply place them in the directory and the next run of grafana will populate them out.
 They can be edited, but it won't let you save back - but you can export the json.
 The workflow for updating these is to put the json back into ansible and roll it back out.
 This could probably be improved.